IBM-Cloud/slack-chatbot-database-watson/README.md

 **This branch contains the code which was provided for an older version of the tutorial.
 The code is no longer maintained.
-The [old instructions have are available in the INSTRUCTIONS.md file](INSTRUCTIONS.md).**
+The [old tutorial instructions are available in the INSTRUCTIONS.md file](INSTRUCTIONS.md).**

 # Build a database-driven Slackbot with IBM Watson™ Assistant (Conversation)
 Code to build a Slackbot to create and search Db2 database entries for events and conferences.
 The Slackbot is backed by the IBM Watson Assistant (Conversation) service.
 We integrate Slack and Assistant using the [Botkit middleware](https://github.com/watson-developer-cloud/botkit-middleware).
 As an alternative, an IBM Cloud Databases for PostgreSQL database can be used instead of Db2.
 The related files have an additional `.pg.` in their name.